 Policies, applicable human resources, and business services

-14. Attend, participate, and represent the college in relevant
+12. Attends, participates, and represents the college in relevant

-of new trends and developments regarding integrative planning and
+awareness of new trends and developments regarding the

 MINMIMUM QUALIFICATIONS: The